lyoungblood/realtime-web-analytics-workshop/module-1/README.md

 ```
 </details>

-5. Next, also in the `commands` section of the same resource, after line number 408, add the following command, which will modify the Apache log format to include a data header:
+4. Next, also in the `commands` section of the same resource, after line number 408, we added the following command, which will modify the Apache log format to include a data header:

 <details>
 <summary><strong>See this edit in context (expand for code)</strong></summary>